- - -

 Further, final year in doctoral studies is not just about intellectual rigour, but about discipline, self care, downtime, and doing small things (for me, I did things like colouring, going for walks, seeing movies, listening to music, journalling, and immersing in nature) where you intentionally take time to feel the colours, the sounds, the birds chirping, the leaves moving, and being present.
 Not dismissing any overwhelming thoughts, but meeting emotionally vulnerable moments with prayer and presence.
 It's not easy.

 Mentors help.
 So, another fact that I understood through this journey is that talking to those who have journeyed this phase before is good.
-I have had amazingly kind mentors along the way - who never have once judged me for writing to them asking questions, or scheduling short e-meetings, to discuss important things (but being very carefully not to swamp them; since they'd be juggling even more than what you imagine).
+I have had amazingly kind mentors along the way - who never have once judged me for writing to them asking questions, emailing them asking for specific instructions while at crossroads, or scheduling short e-meetings to discuss important things (but being very carefully not to swamp them; since they'd be juggling even more than what you imagine).

 Peers help.
 I also found out, this was a phase where naturally you feel like isolating yourself from everyone and everything; but limited and regulated social interaction is extremely helpful.
 Saying no and putting boundaries will define the clarity of thoughts.
 I've enjoyed spending time in the POLIS PhD suite - just because, once in a while, when I see my friends - we exchange smiles or frowns that communicate volumes.
 I've also found it empowering to learn that 90% of our challenges and struggles were similar - and just talking it over a coffee or having lunch together makes us understand that none of us are stuck in a maze too.